simone-nn/uxn4-on-gpu/README.md

-# Uxn VM on GPU
+# uxn4-on-gpu

-This project is an implementation of the [Uxn](https://wiki.xxiivv.com/site/uxn.html) virtual machine that runs almost completely on the GPU!
+This project is built on top of [uxn-on-gpu](https://github.com/AndreiGhita2002/uxn-on-gpu.git), a successful implementation for [Uxn](https://wiki.xxiivv.com/site/uxn.html) virtual machine that runs on almost entirely on the GPU.

-More precisely, the main Uxn runtime runs on a compute shader which communicates directly with the graphical pipeline.
+This project aims to optimise and extend the original implementation, focusing on:
+1. Optimising event passing mechanism to achieve better performance
+2. Implementing multi-threaded VM execution

+Working logs and development checklists will be added soon.

 ## Compilation